adorcy/3420ISQAAssignment1/USE CASES.md

     Manager receives inaccurate or invalid license and vulnerability information for the requested project packages
 ###Trigger:
-    Manager identifies peoject information to which license and vulnerability information is provided
+    Manager identifies project information to which license and vulnerability information is provided